Sei-Jin/advent-of-code/README.md

 # Advent of Code

-Use the table below for quick access my solutions for the [Advent of Code](https://adventofcode.com/about) problems.
+Use the table below for quick access to my solutions for [Advent of Code](https://adventofcode.com/about).

 |                 Solutions                  |     Stars |
 |:------------------------------------------:|----------:|